 What makes new acquaintances or employees ‘click’ with each other?
 What does it mean to have ‘merged minds’ with a close partner or a coworker?

 My research investigates the experience of exchanging knowing glances, finishing each other’s sentences, and thinking in synchrony.
-Specifically, I examine Generalized Shared Reality (SR-G): the perception of sharing inner states (e.g., thoughts, feelings, beliefs) with an interaction partner about the world.
-I have developed a self-report measure of SR-G and behavioral coding scheme for use between new acquaintances or close partners.
+Specifically, my work has introduced the construct of Generalized Shared Reality (SR-G): the perception of sharing the same inner states (e.g., feelings, beliefs) with an interaction partner about the world.

-My work has shown that SR-G contributes to the experience of clicking and closeness between strangers, and the experience of having “merged minds” between romantic partners.
-SR-G also shapes how people make sense of the world and feel certain their perceptions and trusting one’s interaction partner as a source of truth.
-You can read a short conceptual piece on these ideas here.
-This work was recently covered by the BBC.
+My work has shown that generalized shared reality contributes to the experience of clicking and closeness between strangers and the experience of having “merged minds” between romantic partners.
+Generalized shared reality also shapes how people come to feel certain of their perceptions, achieve their goals, and experience greater meaning in life.